 Point targets prevent that, during transition from moderate high to low inflation, the central bank could be subject to pressures by the government or the public opinion, in terms of biasing its commitment towards the range's upper bound.
 In the case of Chile, even though early on ranges were used, they were very narrow relative to the inflation levels involved.
-Point targets were also preferred because of their communicational power.
+Point targets were preferred too in terms of their communicational power.